synapticloop/documentr/README.md

 This will compile and assemble the artefacts into the `build/libs/` directory.

 Note that this may also run tests (if applicable see the Testing notes)

-# Running the Tests

-## *NIX/Mac OS X

-From the root of the project, simply run

-`gradle --info test`

-if you do not have gradle installed, try:

-`gradlew --info test`

-## Windows

-From the root of the project, simply run

-`gradle --info test`

-if you do not have gradle installed, try:

-`./gradlew.bat --info test`

-The `--info` switch will also output logging for the tests

-**WARNING:** These tests make calls against resources (either API calls to a service provider, or consumption of resources from a service provider) which may contribute to your limits, which may lead to a cost.

 # Logging